-Drug hypersensitivity reactions (DHR): Given the significant drug-drug interactions and potential ADR, careful review of concomitant medications and both clinical and analytical monitoring are required when this drug is used.
-Some cases of hypersensitivity/nonspecific mediator release have been described for the excipients of the commercial formula (see Table I) [11] and by the drug itself.
-It should be noted that the majority of cases are described in HIV-infected patients, more prone than the general population to experience drug-related rashes, and that published cases of hypersensitivity reactions by protease inhibitors are anecdotal, being much more frequent with other antiretrovirals like reverse transcriptase inhibitors (abacavir, nevirapine, efavirenz) [12].
-Mild skin reactions like maculopapular rashes have been described 7-10 days after their onset [13], and a DHR has been demonstrated in vitro by the Cellular Antigen Stimulation Test in a case of pruritic rash [12].
-More severe skin reactions have also been described: one acute generalized exanthematous pustulosis (AGEP) 24 hours after the first dose in a patient treated for prophylaxis after occupational exposure [14], and a case of Stevens-Johnson-like syndrome associated to myeloid, hepatic, and renal toxicity after the first dose [15].
+Drug hypersensitivity reactions (DHRs): Given the significant drug-drug interactions and potential ADRs, a careful review of concomitant medications and both clinical and analytical monitoring are required when this drug is used.
+Hypersensitivity and nonspecific mediator release have been reported for the excipients of the commercial formula (Table 1) [11] and for the drug itself.
+It should be noted that most cases are reported in HIV-infected patients, who are more prone than the general population to drug-related rash, and that published cases of hypersensitivity reactions by protease inhibitors are anecdotal, with reactions to other antiretrovirals, such as reverse transcriptase inhibitors (abacavir, nevirapine, efavirenz) being much more frequent [12].
+Mild skin reactions such as maculopapular rash have been reported 7-10 days after ingestion [13], and a DHR has been demonstrated in vitro using the Cellular Antigen Stimulation Test in a case of pruritic rash [12].
+More severe skin reactions have also been described: a case of acute generalized exanthematous pustulosis (AGEP) 24 hours after the first dose in a patient who received prophylaxis after occupational exposure [14], and a case of Stevens-Johnson-like syndrome associated with myeloid, hepatic, and renal toxicity after the first dose [15].